Tongchuan Shaanxi, China Travel Guide

 Tongchuan cuisine is part of Shaanxi cuisine (秦菜, Qíncài), known for its hearty, rustic flavors.

-Shaanxi's historical significance as a center of ancient Chinese civilization and its position on the Silk Road influenced its food.
-This a blend of Han and Central Asian culinary traditions.
+Shaanxi's historical significance as a center of ancient Chinese civilization and its position on the Silk Road influenced its gastronomy.
+This a blend of Han plus The central area Asian culinary traditions.
 Wheat is a main part grain, resulting in a rich variety of noodle and bread dishes.

 Wheat flour (for noodles, breads), lamb, pork, beef, potatoes, garlic, chili, vinegar, cumin, and star anise.